rajanbhayana/azure-function-on-aks/README.md

 - You would be able to create a http trigger function and deploy it on AKS
 - Would allow you to control/inspect network.
 - Same steps would allow to deploy on any other Kubernetes environment
 - Azure arc not mandatory.
-However it would be recommended as it provides a better control plane.
-Set up Azure Arc for App Service, Functions, and Logic Apps - Azure App Service | Microsoft Docs
+However it would be recommended as it provides a better control plane. https://docs.microsoft.com/en-us/azure/app-service/manage-create-arc-environment?tabs=bash
 - Function can be exposed internally or have a public IP.
 - Please comment for any doubts or blockers.